queimadiaria/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [ ] All commits have been signed-off for [the Developer Certificate of Origin](https://github.com/chef/chef/blob/master/CONTRIBUTING.md#developer-certification-of-origin-dco).